U.S. imposes wide array of sanctions on Russia for 'malign' actions | Law-Order

 U.S. imposes wide array of sanctions on Russia for 'malign' actions

 Moscow reacted angrily, saying this dangerously raised the temperature between the two countries.
 It summoned the U.S. ambassador for what it said would be a tough conversation.
-Among the actions, President Joe Biden issue an executive order authorizing the U.S. government to sanction any sector of the Russian economy and used it to restrict Russia's ability to issue sovereign debt to punish Moscow for interfering in the 2020 U.S. election.
+Among the actions, President Joe Biden issue an executive order authorizing the U.S. government to sanction any sector of the Russian economy and used it to restrict Russia's ability to issue sovereign debt to punish Moscow for interfering in the 2020 U.S. election, an allegation Russia denies.

 Biden barred U.S. financial institutions from taking part in the primary market for rouble-denominated Russian sovereign bonds from June 14.
 U.S. banks have been barred from taking part in the primary market for non-rouble sovereign bonds since 2019.
 The U.S. Treasury also blacklisted 32 entities and individuals which it said had carried out Russian government-directed attempts to influence the 2020 U.S. presidential election and other "acts of disinformation and interference".